 I have a love of nachos, so I decided to turn the quinoa into a nacho accompaniment.
 Inspired by this recipe for Red Quinoa tacos, I created my own version.
 The original recipe there called for taco seasoning and a bunch of other stuff I didn’t have at the moment.
 I did a quick Google of what’s in taco seasoning and then just threw a bunch of stuff together that seemed right because I didn’t have a lot of that stuff either.
 I even used one of the jalapenos that’s still growing on my balcony (not for much longer)!

-This actually came out so good I made it twice!
-I threw it ontop of some nachos with homemade vegan cheese sauce and voila!
+This vegan taco meat actually came out so good I made it twice!
+I threw it on top of some nachos with homemade vegan cheese sauce and voila!
 The second time I added some kidney beans to it.
 Delicious!
 I left it out the second time and my flatmate swooped in and ate some in the middle of the night saying it was so good she couldn’t help herself, so it’s been officially approved!

 - 1 cup red quinoa